otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-backend-testing-code-coverage-ci-cd-github-actions/README.md

 ## 4. Secrets and Environment Variables

-Never hardcode sensitive values in workflow files.
-Store them as **GitHub Secrets** under **Settings → Secrets and variables → Actions**, then reference them in your workflow.
+Store sensitive values as **GitHub Secrets** under **Settings → Secrets and variables → Actions**, then reference them in your workflow:

 ```yaml
 jobs: